Siva Manasula Sakthi: Plot

-Sometime later, Sakthi's father arranges for her to meet a prospective groom Arun.
+Sometime later, Sakthi's father arranges for her to meet Arun, a prospective groom.
 Siva coincidentally runs into Arun and is introduced as Sakthi's "close friend".
 He proceeds to tell Arun about all her good qualities, never mentioning anything negative.
 Sakthi, realising his true love, leaves Arun and asks Siva to marry her.
-He is still angry because she sent a man to beat him up and because he believed she accepted Arun.
-She apologises and Siva forgives, but he asks her to go to a nearby temple where they can get married the next day.
-She visits the temple early the next day, but Siva does not visit, calling her up and saying that he "refuses" to marry her.
+He is still angry because she sent a man to beat him up, and because he believed she accepted Arun.
+She apologises, and Siva forgives her, but he asks her to go to a nearby temple where they can marry the next day.
+She visits the temple early the next day, but Siva does not visit, calling her and saying he refuses to marry her.
 Disappointed, Sakthi returns home but sees that Siva organised a surprise birthday party for her.
-The two of them make love that night.
+The two of them have sex that night.
 The following morning, he plays another prank on her; she realises that he will never take any relationship seriously and leaves him.

 Some months later, Siva arrives at Sakthi's house with his family to formally ask for her hand in marriage.
 During this time, Sakthi faints and is revealed to be pregnant (by Siva).
 When both their families learn this, they humorously surround Siva and beat him up.
-As the credits roll, a scene set two years later reveals that Siva and Sakthi are married and have a son, to whom Siva brags about how he successfully "got the girl".
+During the credits, set two years later, Siva and Sakthi are shown to be married and have a son, to whom Siva brags about how he successfully got Sakthi.

 Production

 Siva Manasula Sakthi is the directorial debut of Rajesh, a former assistant of director S. A. Chandrasekhar and Ameer.
 He opted against imitating Ameer or Chandrasekhar's directing styles, but wanted his own style that would appeal to youngsters, and wrote the script of this film.
+Anuya made her Tamil debut with this film.
+As she could not speak Tamil, Rajesh struggled to improvise her dialogues.
+A lengthy scene involving Jiiva, Anuya, Santhanam and Sathyan was shot at Sathyam Cinemas, Chennai.

 Soundtrack

 The soundtrack, composed by Yuvan Shankar Raja, released on 25 January 2009, featuring 7 tracks with lyrics written by Na.
 Muthukumar was highly appreciated by fans and critics.
-The album grew in popularity, with particularly the song "Oru Kal" getting widely noticed, while also garnering accolades and several awards and nominations for its composer Yuvan Shankar Raja and its lyricist Na.
-Muthukumar.
-The songs "Oru Kal" and "Oru Paarvaiyil" were reused in the Telugu remake Siva Manasulo Sruthi, though credits were not given.
+The album grew in popularity, with particularly the song "Oru Kal" getting widely noticed, The song "Oru Adangapidari" features a short clip in which Jiiva's character imitates Rajinikanth's Padayappa character, with the vocal mimicry performed by Sivakarthikeyan.